alfredbaudisch/alfredbaudisch.com/content/experiments/157-digital-painting-color-fundamentals-and-hue-shifting/index.md

 I also experimented with every Blending and Mixing brush I had in Krita (see process image) in order to decide my favorite one.
 Turns out, there are many – which is bad, it can cause me confusion when painting later.

 Previously I wrote th[at I decided to move on with Clip Paint Studio](https://alfredbaudisch.com/experiments/2d-art/151-restarting-digital-painting/).
-I don’t remember what frustration I came into (I did this experiment in December), and I gave up on it and moved back to Krita.
+I don't remember what frustration I came into (I did this experiment in December), and I gave up on it and moved back to Krita.